Skip the primary navigation if you do not want to read it as the next section.

 Having arthritis often means extra expense.
 You may be able to get state benefits to help with the extra costs of having arthritis or if you’re unable to work.
 It’s worth checking that you’re claiming everything that you are entitled to.

-Disability Living Allowance (DLA) is a non-means tested benefit for people under 65 with an illness or disability who have problems getting around, or need help with personal care, or both of these.
-Find out how to claim DLA, or use the checklist available here to see if you are eligible to claim.
+You can only make a new claim for Disability Living Allowance (DLA) if you’re claiming for a child under 16 - this is known as DLA for Children.
+Disability Living Allowance (DLA) is a non-means tested benefit for children with an illness or disability who have problems getting around, or need help with personal care, or both of these.
+Use the checklist available here to see if you are eligible to claim.

 Attendance Allowance (AA) is a benefit for people aged 65 or over with an illness or a disability who need help with personal care.
 Find out how to claim AA

 Access to Work provides practical advice and grants to help overcome work-related obstacles resulting from disability.